santiagofdezg/bing-wallpaper-python/README.md

 optional arguments:
   -h, --help            show this help message and exit -b N, --batch N       Download the latest <N> pictures.
+  -d, --date            Add the date when the picture was published in
+                        Bing.com at the beginning of the filename. [default:
+                        False].
   -f, --force           Force download of picture.
 This will overwrite the
                         picture if the filename already exists. [default:
                         False].